 One month's written notice is requested when children are withdrawn from service.
-To remain in good standing, families shall notify the office within 5 days of any changes in address, contact information, etc.
+To remain in good standing, families shall notify the ECELS leadership team within 5 days of any changes in address, contact information, etc.

 Reasons for Termination of Services